-Exam Board: AQA Exam: 80% Coursework: 20%
+Exam: 80% Coursework: 20%

-'A' Level History can lead to many career paths including Teaching, Journalism, Law, Heritage, and the Civil Service.
+A Level History can lead to many career paths including Teaching, Journalism, Law, Heritage, and the Civil Service.

-5 in History GCSE.
-5 in English Language.
+Entry requirements GCSE grade 5 in History and 5 in English Language Exam board AQA

-Why Study Maths?
+Why study Mathematics?

-There are three good reasons why you should consider studying 'A' Level Mathematics:
+There are three good reasons why you should consider studying A Level Mathematics:

-- It gives you a chance to understand what Mathematics is really about.
-It is most definitely not about getting 'the answer'! and in many ways has less to do with numbers than you might think.
-Instead it is about applying your knowledge to solve problems.
-Put more simply it is about learning to think. - Mathematics is the most cited facilitating course for entry to degree level courses and has consequently become the most popular 'A' Level subject over the past two years. - Mathematics is the only 'A' Level subject where there is a proven link to improved income chances in later life.
-Students who pass 'A' Level Maths earn on average 10% more in later life than those that do not.
+- It gives you a chance to understand what

+Mathematics is really about.
+It is most definitely

+not about getting 'the answer' and in many

+ways has less to do with numbers than you

+might think.
+Instead it is about applying your

+knowledge to solve problems.
+Put more simply

+it is about learning to think.

+- Mathematics is the most cited facilitating course for entry to degree level courses and has consequently become the most popular A Level subject over the past two years.

+- Mathematics is the only A Level subject where there is a proven link to improved income chances in later life.
+Students who pass A Level Mathematics earn on average 10% more in later life than those that do not.

 Employers value skills such as problem solving, logical thinking and an ability to articulate clear written arguments.
-'A' Level Mathematics is focused very much on developing these skills and written work based around algebraic communication will feature in almost every lesson.
+A Level Mathematics is focused very much on developing these skills and written work based around algebraic communication will feature in almost every lesson.